About HE Shared Legal

 How much is the subscription?

-The current subscription fee is £9,500, exclusive of VAT, covering the period of twelve months from 1 August 2018 to 31 July 2019.
+The current subscription fee is £5,000, exclusive of VAT, covering the period of six months from 1 August 2021 to 31 January 2022.
 There are no additional usage or other charges.

 What legal form does the service take?

-HE Shared Legal Limited is a company limited by guarantee, managed by its Principal Lawyer, who is the managing director of the company.
-The company is planning in the longer term to convert the service from a subscription basis to a full VAT cost sharing group or some other suitable structure involving a measure of 'ownership' by the subscribing institutions.
+HE Shared Legal Limited is a company limited by guarantee, managed by its employee directors.
+The company is planning in the longer term to convert the service from a subscription basis to a full VAT cost sharing group or some other suitable structure involving a measure of ‘ownership’ by the subscribing institutions.

 Finally, what are the main benefits of the service?